chatwoot/docs/docs/product/channels/live-chat/integrations/dialogflow.md

 sidebar_label: "Dialogflow"
 ---

+> Note: Currently, Dialogflow only works for website inboxes.
+Support for other channels added soon.

 Chatbots are an essential part of every customer service platform.
 If you have many conversations happening in your account, scaling human support might not be effective.
 You could deploy a chatbot that helps answer trivial questions and hand it off to an agent only when necessary.
 Dialogflow and Rasa.ai are the top-rated NLP platforms that allow you to build a bot based on your use case.
 In this article, we will see how you can configure a Dialogflow chatbot with Chatwoot.

 ## Create a Dialogflow bot and configure handoff